 In 2009, the deal became even sweeter.
-Servicemembers were able to transfer their Post-9/11 GI Bill benefits to their spouse or children in exchange for agreeing to serve more time on active duty.
+Service members were able to transfer their Post-9/11 GI Bill benefits to their spouses or children in exchange for agreeing to serve more time on active duty.
 This was unprecedented, as virtually no other veterans benefits are transferable to the spouse and children (with the exception of some benefits that transfer posthumously).

 Retention is not a problem now.
-And Congress is looking for ways to cut costs.
-And this may impact the value of the benefit you transfer, unless you have already done it, or you do it soon.
+Congress is looking for ways to cut costs, including a large reduction in force (RIF).
+This may impact the value of the benefit you transfer, unless you have already done it or you do it soon.

 Post-9/11 GI Bill Transfer Rules

-- At least 6 years of service on date of GI Bill transfer request, and they must agree to serve at least 4 more years.
+- Have at least six years of service on date of GI Bill transfer request, and you agree to serve four more years.

-- Have at least 10 years service and cannot serve 4 more years because of policy or law, but you agree to serve as long as you are able by law or policy (high year tenure rules or involuntary are two reasons why someone may not be able to serve the full 4 years).
+- No longer eligible: You have at least 10 years of service and cannot serve four more years because of policy or law, but you agree to serve as long as you are able by law or policy.
+Who can transfer benefits?
+Service members must now be eligible to extend four years in order to transfer their benefits.

-- Spouses, who are eligible to use the benefit immediately, or up to 15 years after the member separates from the armed forces.
-Spouses are not eligible to receive the Monthly Housing Allowance (MHA) or book stipend while the service member is on active duty (BAH covers the MHA).
+- Spouses, who are eligible to use the GI Bill benefit immediately or up to 15 years after the member separates from the armed forces.
+Spouses are not eligible to receive the monthly housing allowance (MHA) or book stipend while the service member is on active duty (BAH covers the MHA).

 The Housing Allowance for Children is Under Fire

-The Monthly Housing Allowance is generous.
+The monthly housing allowance is generous.
 It pays the same rate as the BAH for E-5 with dependents.
-Depending on where you live, this can range from around $700 – $3,000 per month.
-In some cases the BAH rate is substantially higher than the cost of room and board through local universities.
+Depending on where you live, this can range from around $700 to $3,000 per month.
+In some cases, the BAH rate is substantially higher than the cost of room and board through local universities.
 The MHA is intended to give veterans a decent standard of living while attending school.
 But the benefit also transfers to dependents.

 Legislation has been proposed that will cut the MHA by 50% for future Post-9/11 GI Bill transfers to children.
 This change will not apply to those who have already transferred benefits.
-Additionally, members will have up to 180 days after the bill passes to be grandfathered into the current system.
-This change will also only affect the housing allowance, not the amount of the GI Bill benefit itself.
+Additionally, members will have up to 180 days after the bill passes to be eligible for the current system.
+This change will only affect the housing allowance, not the amount of the GI Bill benefit itself.

 Spouses will continue to receive the full MHA rate going forward.